Is Valle de Guadalupe Worth Visiting?

 OPTION #1 : Rent a Car

 Like I mentioned before, having a car really is your best bet here, whether you drove your own car from home or picked up a rental at the airport.
 It’s the fast way from Tijuana to Valle de Guadalupe, and it’s also the best way to get around within the Valle.
-While rental cars can be a bit pricey, we found that the prices were pretty affordable and they’re far lower than your other option.
-Trust us, this is your best bet.
-Just be sure to drink responsibly and only drive sober!

 OPTION #2: Hire a Driver

 Your second option is paying a driver about a hundred dollars a day to wait around and chauffeur you through the Valle.
 All in all, that is a pretty affordable number compared to many other places, and it does give you freedom to drink a little bit more and not need to worry about driving.
-The nice thing about the first two options is that you have complete flexibility in selecting the vineyards that you want to visit.
-If you opt to have a driver, you should offer to buy their meals for the day.

 OPTION #3: Join a Tour

 Your third option is to join a pre-arranged tour.
-This is one of the easiest options and there are many great tour operators that leave from southern California and from Tijuana, but the big drawback is the loss of time and flexibility.
-These tours are usually for a day or only a couple of days, and you have a lot less control of your own time.
-If you’re going for a day trip or a weekend trip this may be something to consider, but if you’re going for a week (which we recommend) you should probably pick another means of transportation.
+This is one of the easiest options and there are many great tour operators that leave from San Diego and from Tijuana, but the big drawback is the loss of time and flexibility.

-Our Valle de Guadalupe Tips
+Other Tips for Visiting Valle de Guadalupe

 Plan ahead